HarryPaniccc/DnD/World of Helodaria/Dularen.md

 - [[Gilded Resolution]]
 - **Smithy** owned by Human smith [[Gilda]].
 Nothing magical or spectacular, the cross-shaped building is at the centre of a crossroads, where its four forge rooms are working throughout the day to provide much of the district with metalwork.
 - **The Vorpal Keep** is located on the southern end of the northern Warrens.
 It is a roughly 60m diameter fortress which houses the barracks and command keep for the Ashen legion in the area.
 Notably
+- **The Parting Log** is a wood working shop and windmill owned by [[Ivar Wittlewood]].
+The shop is able to do many different carpentry works, as well as specific pieces.
+There are a good number of apprentices working every day.
 - **Halo of Chains Rendezvous Town House**.
 A plot of land legally owned by **Elena Marcurio**, a pseudonym for [[Syndra]], using a large amount of hereditary wealth to purchase the property.
 It overlooks much of the Silver Strewn quarter as well as the adulation district while still being a great ways out of the way.
 It is built near a market of sorts and can house roughly 15 people comfortably.

 Outside of the Peddle is a simple, well kept cityscape with many places to dine, drink and live out your life.